 Tech Shares May Weigh On Taiwan Stock Market

-(RTTNews) - The Taiwan stock market has moved higher in three straight sessions, advancing more than 330 points or 2 percent along the way.
-The Taiwan Stock Exchange now rests just above the 15,600-point plateau although it may run out of steam on Monday.
+(RTTNews) - The Taiwan stock market has finished lower in back-to-back sessions, slumping more than 30 points or 0.2 percent along the way.
+The Taiwan Stock Exchange now rests just beneath the 15,590-point plateau and it may take further damage on Monday.

-The global forecast for the Asian markets is mixed to lower on renewed concerns over the outlook for interest rates.
-The European markets were mixed and the U.S. bourses were down and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is mixed to lower thanks to continuing concerns over the outlook for interest rates.
+The European markets were down and the U.S. bourses were mixed and the Asian markets are expected to split the difference.

-The TSE finished slightly higher on Friday following mixed performances from the financial shares and technology stocks, while the cement and plastics sectors were soft.
+The TSE finished barely lower on Friday as losses from the plastic and steel stocks were mitigated by support from the technology shares and mixed performances from the financials and cement companies.

-Among the actives, Cathay Financial tumbled 1.70 percent, while Mega Financial retreated 1.22 percent, CTBC Financial lost 0.44 percent, Fubon Financial skidded 1.16 percent, First Financial was up 0.19 percent, E Sun Financial collected 0.20 percent, Taiwan Semiconductor Manufacturing Company rose 0.37 percent, United Microelectronics Corporation shed 0.60 percent, Hon Hai Precision fell 0.40 percent, Largan Precision climbed 1.13 percent, Catcher Technology perked 0.27 percent, MediaTek added 0.54 percent, Delta Electronics improved 1.17 percent, Novatek Microelectronics gained 0.55 percent, Formosa Plastics slumped 0.45 percent, Nan Ya Plastics sank 0.80 percent, Asia Cement slid 0.35 percent and Taiwan Cement dropped 0.95 percent.
+Among the actives, Cathay Financial perked 0.12 percent, while Mega Financial strengthened 1.56 percent, CTBC Financial collected 0.67 percent, Fubon Financial slid 0.34 percent, First Financial improved 0.76 percent, E Sun Financial gathered 0.41 percent, Taiwan Semiconductor Manufacturing Company advanced 0.93 percent, United Microelectronics Corporation added 0.59 percent, Hon Hai Precision gained 0.50 percent, Largan Precision rallied 2.04 percent, Catcher Technology climbed 1.08 percent, MediaTek retreated 1.20 percent, Delta Electronics gained 0.68 percent, Novatek Microelectronics increased 0.52 percent, Formosa Plastics lost 0.45 percent, Nan Ya Plastics shed 0.53 percent, Asia Cement eased 0.12 percent, Taiwan Cement increased 0.68 percent and China Steel sank 0.16 percent.

-The lead from Wall Street is negative as the major averages opened lower on Friday, rallied midday but sank into the red by the close.
+The lead from Wall Street is inconsistent as the major averages opened lower on Friday, although only the NASDAQ ended the session in the red.

-For the week, the NASDAQ surged 3.3 percent, the S&P 500 climbed 1.6 percent and the Dow dipped 0.2 percent.
+For the week, the NASSDAQ tumbled 2.4 percent, the S&P lost 1.1 percent and the Dow dipped 0.2 percent.

-The weakness on Wall Street reflected renewed concerns about the outlook for interest rates following the release of much stronger than expected jobs data.
+The choppy trading on Wall Street reflected lingering uncertainty about the outlook for interest rates ahead of this week's closely watched inflation data.

-While the report points to continued strength in the labor market, the data has led to concerns the Federal Reserve will raise interest rates higher than currently anticipated.
+Traders also reacted to mixed February consumer sentiment data released by the University of Michigan.
+While consumer sentiment saw a continued improvement in February, the report also showed a rebound in near-term inflation expectations.

-Crude oil prices fell sharply Friday amid concerns about the outlook for fuel demand, with investors weighing the prospects of a recession - while a stronger dollar also weighed.
-West Texas Intermediate Crude oil futures for March ended lower by $2.49 or 3.3 percent at $73.39 a barrel.
+Crude oil futures settled sharply higher Friday on continued optimism about higher fuel demand from China, and on Russia's move to reduce oil output next month.
+West Texas Intermediate Crude oil futures for March ended higher by $1.66 or 2.1 percent at $79.72 a barrel.
+WTI crude futures gained 9 percent in the week.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!